clartaq/cwiki/resources/private/md/Front_Page.md

 ### Read Some of What's Already Here ###

 Over on the left, in the [[About the Sidebar|Sidebar]] you will see a section titled "Useful Links".
 There's a link to [[All Pages]].
 Clicking it will show you all the pages in the wiki.
-That link creates the page whenever you click it, so it will always show you an up-to-date list of pages.
+The [[All Pages]] link creates the page whenever you click it, so it will always show you an up-to-date list of pages.

 Take a look.